quantumlib/Cirq/docs/noise.md

 `_mixture_(self) -> Sequence[Tuple[float, np.ndarray]]` protocol.
 This
 returns a sequence of tuples.
 The first element of each tuple is the probability of the unitary and the second element is the unitary.
-Like channel above, the basis for these matrices is implicit with respect to the object being called.
+Like the `_channel_` method described above, the basis for these matrices is implicit with respect to the object being called.
 One should also make `_has_mixture_` return `True` to indicate to callers that the object supports the mixture protocol.
 If one wants to get the mixture channel directly, one can call `cirq.mixture_channel`.

 ### Common Channels